Umaro Baldé (footballer, born 2002)

-Umaro Baldé (born 7 October 2002) is a footballer who plays as a midfielder.
+Umaro Baldé (born 7 October 2002) is a footballer who plays for Gafanha in the Portuguese District Championships.
 Born in Guinea-Bissau, he represented Portugal at youth international level.

 Early life

 Baldé grew up in Quelele, Guinea-Bissau in poverty, with his family moving to Portugal when he was eight or nine for a better lifestyle.
 At the age of 12, Balde joined the youth academy of Portuguese fifth tier side Damaiense.
 After impressing in a match against the Sporting CP Youth Academy in a tournament, he was asked to join their program.
 In 2019, he left Sporting.

 In 2019, he signed a contract with Scottish club Rangers' youth academy, joining on a two-year contract.
 He made his U18 debut in a pre-season friendly against Partick Thistle on 8 July.
 Playing mainly with the U18 squad, he appeared for the club in UEFA Youth League matches, as well as the reserve team.
 He left the club by mutual consent on 1 February 2021.
-After departing Rangers, he returned to Portugal and then participated in a two month intensive training program with Prestige Sports to maintain fitness.
+After departing Rangers, he returned to Portugal and then participated in a two-month intensive training program with Prestige Sports to maintain fitness.

 Club career

 In early 2022, he went on trial with Canadian Premier League club Pacific FC during their pre-season.
 On 16 March 2022, Balde signed his first professional contract with Pacific for the 2022 season.
 On 28 May, he debuted for Pacific FC during a 2–2 draw with Valour FC.
 At the end of the year, Baldé departed the club.

+In the summer of 2023, he joined Portuguese club Gafanha.